sschmidt344/publicThesisProject/README.md

 The raw transcript data has been base64 encoded for reasons.

-Run services/base64decode.py to decode it back to the raw transcript for viewing and further research.
+Run `python services/base64decode.py` to decode it back to the raw transcript for viewing and further research.

 ## Questions